pulumi/docs/content/docs/intro/cloud-providers/azure/_index.md

 });
 ```

-You can find additional examples of using Azure in [the Pulumi examples repo](https://github.com/pulumi/examples).
+Above is one example of an Azure resource group using Pulumi.
+You can find additional examples in [the Pulumi examples repo](https://github.com/pulumi/examples).

 ## Libraries